DenisDFF/MessengerTemplate/README.md

 # HOW IT`S PUT TOGETHER

 In general all is simple.
 We have AngularJS, he combineted all parts app, html Bootstrap, NodeJs express and MongoDB.
 Name for this stack MEAN (MongoDB, Express, Angular, Node).

+This is most unsafe messenger in world.
+He dont have no one protocols encryptions.
+And sistem of login logout work without any checs.
+Even Spring Security work better.
+Whatever it is, it is there.

+## What it's for

+I'm taking it for playing and learning, but this template could be a messenger for dnd for example.
+I added one DiseRoller controller and one block for an example.